 If you love the feel of soft, sun-warmed sand between your toes, then Maui — with 30 miles of beaches— is the place for you!

 Maui’s beaches offer something for everyone, catering to both kick-back-underneath-a-palm-tree types and active adventurers.
-Some Maui beaches are world-famous for water sports; some boast fantastic snorkeling; others are well-suited for families with young children.
+Some Maui beaches are world-famous for water sports; some boast fantastic snorkeling; others are well-suited for sunbathing or families with young children.

 No two beaches on the Valley Isle are alike: Maui beaches range from small coves to vast stretches, with sand that is colored white, gold, brown, black, or more exotic shades like red or green.